flareshmoney/flareshUI/README.md

 + Last time updated: 25/02/2022

-# Changelog: Version V2.61a-> V2.61b
+# Changelog: Version V2.61a-> V2.61c
-+ Fixed SpectatorTournament_Default using a non existing font.
++ Fixed bonk meter to be correctly placed.
++ Fixed low ammo color not showing.

 # Changelog V2.61a
 + Updated ammo in reserve to be slightly lower on the screen.